-In March of this year, Google released an update to their search ranking algorithm, dubbed "Panda", that caused a large shift in the search results.
-This has many people talking about the future of Search Engine Optimization (SEO).
-Now, more than ever, the design and usability of your website affects your chances of being found near the top of a user's Google search.
+In March of this year, Google released an update to their search ranking algorithm, dubbed “Panda”, that caused a large shift in the search results.
+This has many people talking about the future of Search Engine Optimization - SEO and website design.
+Now, more than ever, the design and usability of your website affects your chances of being found near the top of a user’s Google search.

 In the past, many companies designed their website, launched it, then put an SEO strategy in place after the fact that included writing good and relevant content (still key), making sure their primary search keywords were present in all the right places (also still important), and tried to get other relevant websites to link to them.
 Now, SEO experts agree that actual visitor usage that Google has been measuring all along is increasingly important for determining if your website deserves to be shown before than others on the Google search results page.